 The Eleonore zone is characterised by at least four en-échelon, high-grade gold deposits (Eleonore South, Central, North and East) elongated along a major NNE-structural corridor in which NE-SW splay appears to play an important role.

-A 15,000-meter drill exploration program has been established that includes 5,000m of diamond drill infill and 10,000m of exploration drilling.
-The infill program will be dedicated to converting inferred resources into measured and indicated resources for the Tijirit feasibility study, which is due for completion in H2-2022.
+A 25,000-meter drill program has been completed on Tijirit that includes 3,000m of diamond drill infill and 22,000m of RC drilling.
+The infill program will be dedicated to converting inferred resources into measured and indicated resources for the Tijirit feasibility study.
 The exploration drilling will focus on expanding the mineral resources statement.